4 Best Industrial Laser Cutters in 2023 (Under $10,000)

 No need to buy if you aren’t interested in CNC and 3D printing.

-The Snapmaker 2.0 3-in-1 printer may seem like an odd choice to start off our laser cutter list, but we think it’s a worthwhile addition.
+The Snapmaker 2.0 printer may seem like an odd choice to start off our laser cutter list, but we think it’s a worthwhile addition.

 Developed at a company that holds a true love and passion for DIY making, this modular machine offers laser cutting, 3D printing, and CNC milling in one affordably-priced machine.

 It comes in 3 sizes with cutting areas of 160 x 160 mm, 230 x 250 mm, and 320 x 350 mm.
 Each kit comes with all-metal linear 3D printing, laser cutting, and CNC carving modules, and while you may think the machine is spread too thin, it’s still managed to pull out all the bells and whistles for laser cutting.

 I personally tested the largest option, the Snapmaker 2.0 A350, and were impressed with the laser cutting that even the standard 1.6W laser toolhead offered.